Operating during the coronavirus lockdown and beyond

 - Do parents need to provide evidence their children have tested negative for coronavirus before their children are allowed to return to a setting following a period of self-isolation?

 No. Previous DfE guidance stated that: “Settings should not request evidence of negative test results or other medical evidence before admitting children or welcoming them back after a period of self-isolation.”

 - What happens if someone who lives with a child or staff member at the setting has symptoms of coronavirus?

-Currently someone who lives with a child or staff member at your setting becomes ill with suspected Covid-19, the child or staff member in question will need to isolate for 10 days from when the first person in their home started experiencing symptoms and follow government Stay at Home guidance, available here.
+Currently if someone in the same household as any child or staff member at your setting becomes ill with suspected Covid-19, the child or staff member in question will need to isolate for 10 days from when the first person in their household started experiencing symptoms and should follow government Stay at Home guidance, available here.

-However, as of 16 August, the government also intends to exempt people who have been fully vaccinated, and those aged under 18, from the requirement to self-isolate if they are a contact of a positive case, however they will be advised to take a PCR test.
+However, as of 16 August, people who have been fully vaccinated, and those aged under 18, are no longer required to self-isolate if they are a contact of a positive case, however they will be advised to take a PCR test.